DeepWebDevelopers/nodejs-typescript-template/README.md

 # Next Steps?

-Run `yarn build` or `npm build` to compile all the code and run it!
+Run `yarn build` to compile all the code and run it! - Javascript can be found in the dist folder.

 This is just a demo package with a node and typescript setup pre-build.
 Feel free to delete or install anything you need.